opentechinstitute/commotion-bigboard-gatherer/README.md

 ------------

 ### On the node
-Currently the only configuration change on the nodes is a change to "/etc/config/olsrd" look for this block:
+Currently the only configuration change on the nodes is a change to "/etc/config/olsrd" look for a block like:

     config LoadPlugin
             option library 'olsrd_jsoninfo.so.0.0'
             option accept '0.0.0.0'
             option UUIDFile '/etc/olsrd.d/olsrd.uuid'

-Change the "accept" option to the IP address of the gatherer.
+Change the "accept" option to the IP address of the gatherer, or to 0.0.0.0 to allow everyone who can see the node get the OLSR info.

 ### On the gatherer
 The gatherer is written assuming Linux with a standard python install.